 Welcome to my web page.
 I am the Patricia and Rodes Hart Professor of Public Policy, Education and Economics at Vanderbilt University and Co-Director of the International Education Policy and Management Program in the Department of Leadership Policy and Organizations.

-The greatest joy in my life comes in time with my family, especially my three children, Victoria, Nathan and Lauren.
+The greatest joy in my life comes in time with my family, especially my three children, Victoria, Nathan and Lauren, and my granddaughter.

 Here are some favorite quotes:

 From Anne Franke: “No one has ever become poor by giving.”